 ISAs come in several different types, each catering to various financial goals and risk appetites.
 ISAs are bound by a limit you can invest in each tax year.
-For the 2024/25 tax year, the overall individual ISA limit is £20,000 per year, per individual.
-You are unable to contribute to multiple ISAs of the same type within the same tax year.
-For example, you can contribute £10,000 separately to a Cash ISA and a Stocks and Shares ISA but you are unable to contribute £10,000 separately to two different Cash ISAs.
+For the 2025/26 tax year, the overall individual ISA limit is £20,000 per year, per individual.
+As of 6th April 2024, the restriction on subscribing to only one ISA of each type per tax year has been removed.
+This means you can now contribute to multiple ISAs of the same type (with the exception of Junior ISAs and Lifetime ISAs) within the same tax year, provided the total contributions do not exceed the £20,000 annual allowance.